rrc-projects/milestones/README.md

 **Hi Michael, I have used BrowersRouter and Props.
 Both are working.
-You can remove comment out to check the code.**
+You can uncomment that part to check the result.**